- Small changes can make a significant difference to your supply chain

 6. Production problems

 For manufacturing companies, having the right parts on hand is essential.
 If you’re experiencing production delays because parts aren’t coming through when they should, you need to improve your supply chain management processes.
 Just In Time (JIT) manufacturing was revolutionary for a reason – having the right parts on hand exactly when you need them keeps the manufacturing ticking over, without incurring expensive storage fees.
-Look no further than Electric Vehicle manufacturer SEA Electric.

 7. Going with your gut